"The 'E' in Engineering is for Excitement!"

-- Live in a suite-style environment in Metcalf Residence Hall dedicated to First Year Engineering students passionate about engineering, leadership and service
+- Live in a suite-style environment in Metcalf Hall dedicated to First Year Engineering students passionate about engineering, leadership and service.

 - Enjoy close proximity to computer labs, Career Development Center, D.H.
-Hill Library, multimedia classrooms, Study Abroad Office, Carmichael Gymnasium, and Talley Student Center
+Hill Library, multimedia classrooms, Study Abroad Office, Carmichael Complex and Talley Student Center.

-- Dedicated Resident Advisor (RA), who is a current engineering upper class student, offering programming that complements and enhances the First Year Engineering experience
+- A dedicated Resident Advisor (RA), who is a current engineering upper-class student, offers programming that complements and enhances the First Year Engineering experience.

 - Experience an environment promoting and reflecting a diversity of academic interests and viewpoints.